 People who are eligible for free influenza vaccination (see below) can use this button to book their vaccination appointment.

-- We will be taking bookings for our flu vaccination clinics from Tuesday March 23rd.
-Ring the surgery on 02 66280505
+- We are taling appointments for our flu vaccination clinics.
+Book online or ring the surgery on 02 66280505

 - Families with children can book for an after school appointment

 - If you do not qualify for a free government provided vaccine (see below) we will have some vaccines available for purchase.

 - The flu vaccination does not protect against coronavirus, and cannot be given two weeks before or two weeks after coronavirus vaccination.

 - You can read more about coronavirus vaccination here

 The Government is recommending all people in Australia 6 months and older be vaccinated against the flu this year.

 Optimal protection against influenza occurs within the first three to four months following vaccination.